 Having said that, I’m going to make some suggestions:

 - Firstly start with a training wage, unless the therapist is experienced.
-I would suggest anywhere from $9.50 to $11 until such time as they are able to run their own shifts (a minimum of 2 months if they are green).
+I would suggest minimum wage until such time as they are able to run their own shifts (a minimum of 2 months if they are green).

 - Once they are on their own, I would suggest a raise.
-Anywhere from $10 to $12 depending on what the market will bear in your area.
+Anywhere from $1 to $2 per hour extra depending on what the market will bear in your area.

 - I would also schedule regular raises (6-12 month intervals) for your team if their performance is satisfactory.
 You want to have an incentive for them to stay.